Felerius/codeocean-scraper/README.md

 ## Running

-Execute with `java -jar path/to/jar targetDirectory statisticsPageUrl sessionKey`.
+Set the environment variable `CO_COOKIE` to your session key (see below) and execute with `java -jar path/to/jar targetDirectory statisticsPageUrl`.

 Parameter explanation:
 - *targetDirectory:* All downloaded submissions will be saved under this directory.
 The directory must already exist.
 - *statisticsPageUrl:* Url to the statistics page of the exercise you want to download the submissions for.
-- *sessionKey:* Session key for authentication.
+- *session key:* Session key for authentication.
 Obtained by logging into CodeOcean in your browser, then copying the content of the `_hands-on-programming_session` cookie.

 ## Result